 How much should I save in my retirement annuity plan?

-This is a personal choice based on what you can afford.
-We have produced a number of pension calculators to help you decide and you should pay in.
+This is a personal choice, based on what you can afford.
+We have produced a number of pension calculators to help you decide what you should pay in.

 What happens to my money?

 Your pension money is invested normally in collective funds with other pension savers.
 Generally, you buy shares known as 'units' in the pension fund.
 Pension funds invest in a wide range of areas such as cash, property, fixed interest stock, bonds, shares, overseas shares and much more.
 Some older types of retirement annuity policies have been set up on a 'conventional with profits' basis.
 'Conventional' plans work on the basis of a guaranteed sum assured to be paid at retirement date.
 Added to this, assuming the investment funds have performed well are usually annual (also known as reversionary bonuses) and terminal bonuses when the plan stops.